 This is a multi-disciplinary project incorporating writing, film and theatre in a collective creation process with professional artists, and youth from Regent Park and beyond.
 Taking place over time, this initiative empowers participants with opportunities to develop their acting, writing and film-making skills through free hands-on sessions – sharing their stories and experiences in ways that are meaningful to them.
 We have developed a web-series as part of this initiative.

-We have just completed post production for the first seasons of the interactive eight episode series.
-That process saw us collaborating with accomplished Director of Photography, Daniel Grant, and other professionals in the film world.
-Much thanks to Daniel Grant, the Regent Park Film Festival, TAC, John Young at Boat Rocker Media, and Larissa Giroux from the Canadian Film Centre for their support – we simply could not have done any of this without you.
+Our process saw us collaborating with accomplished Director of Photography, Daniel Grant, Jordan Crute, Editor, and other professionals in the film world.
+Much thanks to the Regent Park Film Festival, Urban Post, TAC, John Young at Boat Rocker Media, OAC, Larissa Giroux, and Kathryn Emslie from the Canadian Film Centre for their support – we simply could not have done any of this without you.

 ~ This project has been created through a process of offering free acting, creation, and production classes – building our ‘company’ of young actors and film-makers.
 They have had the opportunity to make connections within the professional film community; participating in workshops, mock auditions, and development sessions with actors from the Canadian Film Centre’s Conservatory Program, partaking in many opportunities through Boat Rocker Media, including set visits, and professional mentoring.